Nevaera/SocialDistance-ZED-SDK-YOLOv3-DeepSORT/README.md

 ## Getting Started
-These requirements have been lifted from the original repo to be able to run YOLOv3, DeepSORT, and Tensorflow using the COCO dataset.
+These requirements have been curated from the original repo to be able to run YOLOv3, DeepSORT, and Tensorflow using the COCO dataset.
 (Some tweaking may be required to get them to work with the ZED SDK and CUDA on your system... use of Conda advised.)

 #### Conda (Recommended)